pyladieshamburg/getting-started-with-python/terminal_tricks.md

 ### Setting up your terminal

-Life is easier if you become accustomed to using terminal.
+Life can be easier if you become accustomed to using terminal.
 By pimping your terminal, you boost the appearance and get cool features that make your work more efficient.

 1. Install [iterm2](https://www.iterm2.com/)